mika-jpd/Variability_of_Slave_Transactions_Analysis/README.md

 I have posted a more detailed PDF of this case study with visuals and explanations of my approach [here](https://github.com/mika-jpd/Variability_of_Slave_Transactions_Analysis/blob/main/Case%20Study%20on%20the%20Variability%20of%20Slave%20Transactions.pdf).

-My R Script can be found [here](https://github.com/mika-jpd/Variability_of_Slave_Transactions_Analysis/blob/main/Case%20Study%20on%20the%20Variability%20of%20Slave%20Transactions.R)
+The R Script can be found [here](https://github.com/mika-jpd/Variability_of_Slave_Transactions_Analysis/blob/main/Case%20Study%20on%20the%20Variability%20of%20Slave%20Transactions.R)

 ## Dataset
 The dataset used details the financial records of over 16,000 New Orleans slave sales between 1856 and 1861.
 This dataset was first used in “Betting on Secession: Quantifying Political Events Surrounding Slavery and the Civil War.”
 (2016) by Calomiris, Charles W. and Jonathan Pritchett and published in American Economic Review.